terminal-labs/salt-netops-lab/README.md

 $ salt -I 'proxy:*' state.sls states.configure_devices
 ```

-Notice the output coloration upon success, changes, etc. We now have a powerful custom salt configuration state!
+Notice the output coloration upon success, changes, etc. We now have a powerful and abstracted custom salt configuration state!

 Notice the state’s idempotency.
 We can apply the same state again and will expect no perturbation since we are already in our desired configuration.